 Well, like most things in life, there are a few ways you can go about removing your nail varnish stain.
-And, like our pervious post on how to remove wine stains from your carpet, it might just depend on what you’ve got lying around in your cupboard.
+And, like our previous post on how to remove wine stains from carpet, it might just depend on what you’ve got lying around in your cupboard.

 The ground rules

 There are some rules that apply to any nail varnish stain, no matter which method you’re choosing to tackle them with.

 The sooner the better

 The sooner you tackle this stain, the more likely it is to completely come out of your carpet.
 Of course, sometimes we only discover a stain once it’s dried.
 If that’s the case, don’t panic, but if you do have the opportunity to try and remove it while it’s still wet, work fast.